-For young people growing up in the favela, poverty, inequality and lethal violence are not the background, but the very stage in which a sense of self and a relation to the future develops.
+6.4.
+Social Integration or Social Exclusion?
+Resilience and Vulnerability to the future develops.
 There are weapons and the drug trade shows its mark in most places; families are unstable.
-Yet, young people want to grow up and be recognised, they want to have a job and be able to buy a trendy pair of trainers, a nice watch.
-They want to think of themselves as other youth who live in the city, forget that it may be difficult to find a job because of their address and forget the negative representations people in the asphalt have of favela dwellers.
+Yet, young people want to grow up and be recognised, they want to have a job and to be able to buy a trendy pair of trainers, a nice watch.
+They want to think of themselves as other young people who live in the city, forget that it may be difficult to find a job because of their address and forget the negative representations people in the asphalt have of favela-dwellers.
 These needs, which are not different from the needs of young people in other parts of the city, mediate life trajectories and put children growing up in favela communities at risk of drugs, violence and crime.
-The 'appeal of the world' - as the wisdom of favela dwellers denominates the influence of context in an individual life - is the pull of the drug trade and a life of crime.
+The 'appeal of the world' (apelo do mundo) - as the wisdom of favela-dwellers names the influence of context in an individual life - refers to the pull of the drug trade and of a life of crime.
 It offers a job, money, symbols of status and prestige, recognition and friends.
 It is a dangerous route, where homicide and early death are very likely, but it can be appealing for those who are vulnerable and lack other options.